action #104568

 I agree with @okurz .. it can be solved at test level adding common test if URL in MAINT_TEST_REPO/INCIDENT_REPO exist and then change vars on the fly or even better in main.pm on starting sequence of test

-Updated by slo-gin over 1 year ago
+Updated by slo-gin about 2 years ago

 This ticket was set to Normal priority but was not updated within the SLO period.
 Please consider picking up this ticket or just set the ticket to the next lower priority.

-Updated by slo-gin about 1 month ago
+Updated by slo-gin 12 months ago

 This ticket was set to Normal priority but was not updated within the SLO period.
 Please consider picking up this ticket or just set the ticket to the next lower priority.